oucler/Behavioral-Cloning/README.md

 ### 2. **Attempts to reduce overfitting in the model**:

 * Right after convolutional layer 5 ends and before connected to fully neural network (Flatten_1), 50% of data is dropped for reducing overfitting.
+*

 ## 3. **Model parameter tuning**:

   Time to traing the model and loss value are the two parameters took into consideration while tuning the model's parameters.

+* Lambda normalization used for gradient decent to find global minima
+* Non-linear function is used for activation (ELU) in the model.
-* Learning Rate for Adam Optimizer = 1e-5 (tuned between 1e-3 and 1e-5)
+* Learning Rate for Adam Optimizer = 1e-5 (tuned between 1e-3 and 1e-4)
-* Epoch = 20 (tuned between 5 and 20) and 20 has the lower loss
+* Epoch = 20 (tuned between 5 and 20) and 10 has the lower loss
 * Steps per epoch = 2000 (exprimented with range from 100 to 2000)
 * Batch Size = 40 (tuned by ranging from 30 to 128)